 wrought by their neighbor.

-narrowly averted.
+which had been narrowly averted.
 How safe and secure was it now?
-How safe would

-about after the passing of the Warlord.
+would come about after the passing of the Warlord.
 John Carterís

 son, Carthoris, might hold things together for a while.
-But eventually,
+But

-John Carter would come apart.
+fealty to John Carter would come apart.
 Okar, Omean, Ptarth,

 Toonol, Gathol would all go their separate ways, breaking away from Helium

 and squabbling among themselves.
 Helium, in order to maintain

 its dominance, might be forced into costly and ultimately unsuccessful

 wars far from its borders.
 The result would be a Heliumatic

 Empire exhausted and isolated, bloodied by former allies.
 Its

 There would be wars of influence, as other city states warred with Helium

 return to their warlike ways.
 The sole lesson of John Carterís

 to endure would be teaching them to unite to sack the Red Manís cities.

 Zodanga, long Heliumís rival, would revolt, seeking to break away.

 The resulting civil war would split the Empire.
-Tributary cities would revolt,
+Tributary cities

-beyond its borders, would fall, and the twin cities would
+by endless wars beyond its borders, would fall, and the twin cities would

 Mars would return to being a planet of constant warfare.